uma-dev/schedule-whiz/README.md

 ### Backend

-Navigate to `backend/`.
+1. Navigate to `backend/`.
-Create `env.properties` file using as example the `evn.properties.example`.
-Ensure that the username, url and password match wit your database.
+2. Create `env.properties` configuration file.
+Your can use as example the `evn.properties.example`.
+3. Ensure that the username, url and password match wit your database.
    Make sure you nave `mvn`, then execute:

 ```
 # Clean the previous output and compile